-- Turn your hands by rotating your wrists to the outside so that your fingertips are pointing as directly as possible toward your feet.
+- Turn your hands by rotating your wrists to the outside so that your fingertips point as directly as possible toward your feet.
 Depending on your wrist mobility, there might be some amount of angle remaining.

-- Perform a push-up as you normally would, bending your elbows to lower your chest towards the floor, hovering just above the ground before pressing through the palms of your hands to return to the starting position.
+- Perform a push-up as you normally would, bending your elbows to lower your chest towards the floor with a full range of motion, hovering just above the ground before pressing through the palms of your hands to return to the starting position.

-- Make sure to keep your core and glutes tight.
-Try to think about squeezing your biceps during the movement to really target this muscle group.
+- Make sure to keep your core and glutes tight and that your body is in a straight line from head to toe.
+Try to think about squeezing your biceps during the movement to target this muscle group.

 #2: Door Frame Body Weight Curls